kashi618/Atlas-of-Thoughts/3. General/Lists/TV Shows & Movies & Anime & Manga.md

 - Bad Taste
 - salo/100 days of sodom
 - The Last House on the Left
+- I Spit On Your Grave (series)
 	- I Spit on Your Grave (1978)
 	- I Spit on Your Grave (2010)
 	- I Spit on Your Grave 2
 	- I Spit on Your Grave III: Vengeance Is Mine
 	- I Spit on Your Grave: Deja Vu
 - Natural Born Killers
 - Inside
 - The Cook, the Thief, His Wife & Her Lover
+- The Purge (series)
+	- The Purge (2013)
+	- The Purge: Anarchy (2014)
+	- The Purge: Election Year
+	- The First Purge
-- The Purge
+	- The Forever Purge

 #### Disney Movies
 - (**Movie**) - Beauty and the Beast